-The Magazine Vendor Program
+The Magazine Sales Program

-STEP is funded in part by the City of Chicago Department of Family & Support Services.
+S.T.E.P is funded in part by the City of Chicago Department of Family & Support Services.

 STREETWISE CENTER AND SUPPORTIVE SERVICES

 StreetWise offers additional resources to vendors and job seekers including:

 Office hours: Monday-Friday from 9 a.m. – 2 p.m.

 StreetWise Support Services staff work in collaboration with Jane Addams College of Social Work at University of Illinois at Chicago, the School of Social Work at Loyola University Chicago, and DePaul University.
 Master of Social Work Candidates work as support services interns throughout the academic year and summer term.